manidlou/node-klaw-sync/README.md

 - [glob.sync](https://github.com/isaacs/node-glob#globsyncpattern-options)
 - [fs-readdir-recursive](https://github.com/fs-utils/fs-readdir-recursive) (only for basic usage, I am not sure if they support glob patterns)

 All of these modules are great pieces of software.
+I appreciate the authors works.
+I've personally learned a lot from them.

 Just for fun, it turned out for the most cases `klaw-sync` is faster than other modules!

 The `bm.js` can be used like: